-After twelve months exposure:
+After twenty-four months exposure:

-- Decay had developed on untreated Poplar samples. - No decay was observed on any of the boron-treated Poplar samples. - Decay had developed on the untreated radiata pine from Northland and the Central North Island sawmill. - No decay was observed on any of the boron-treated radiata pine samples.
+- Severe decay had developed on the untreated Poplar samples with most of the samples failing due to decay. - No decay was observed on any of the boron-treated Poplar samples. - Severe decay had developed on the untreated radiata pine from Northland and Central North Island, with many of the samples failing due to decay. - No decay was observed on any of the boron-treated radiata pine samples.